+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 The investment objective of the Sub-Fund is to provide midterm growth to investors from a diversified portfolio of investments.
 The Sub-Fund aims at meeting the long-term challenges of sustainable development while delivering financial performance by the combination of financial and extra-financial criteria, integrating ESG criteria.